 Shaolin represent, dolla dolla bill y’all.

 You can read about their long and slightly confusing history here.
-Short version: Italian family settled in Bridgeport and made great Italian ice and became a stalwart in the neighborhood, and have stuck it out no matter what.
+Short version: Italian family settled in Bridgeport and made great Italian ice and became a stalwart in the neighborhood, and have stuck it out no through thick and thin.

 And I say good for them.
 The ice cream was solid, but nothing rave-worthy.
 Their flavors were somewhat limited when compared to the rural Connecticut farm ice cream places.
-Sorry Micalizzi’s, we just went to Ferris Acres Creamery in Newtown the other day and, well, yeah.
-You just aren’t in that league.
+At least there was no line.

 BUT – I still love Micalizzi’s.
 I love that they are located where they are and that they have their Italian ice niche.
 (Especially with Timothy’s over in downtown Bridgeport winning the homemade ice cream in Bridgeport battle.)
-I love that their blisteringly hot Unclaimed Freight cracked out spaceship 1978 seating keeps it real.
+I love that their blisteringly hot plastic spaceship 1978 seating keeps it real.
 I love how the shop looks like it’s just the living room of someone’s house.
 (Honestly, it reminded me of South Philly – which, to me, is a GOOD thing.)

 And I love how you must enjoy your ice cream while the locals try to steal your GPS system in broad daylight.